11,876 total views, 2 views today

 Humans have an unfortunate trait that doesn’t do us any favours.
 We tend to compare ourselves to others.
 The people we work with, our neighbours, friends from university or childhood.
 We want to do better than others.
 We want to look at what they have, and feel that we have as much or more.
 Not because we are mean-spirited, but because we want to feel competent and successful.
 This is the ‘keeping up with the Joneses’ phenomenon.
 It’s not a character flaw; it’s built into our DNA.
 This is one reason why our species has successfully survived over time – but boy, does it make it hard to be happy!

+- Experiences, especially those we share with others.
 Experiences create more lasting happiness because of our tendency to remember the high points of our adventures.
 We tend to exaggerate, in our own minds, how pleasant an experience was.
 There may have been difficulties, but they’re not what stand out in our recollection.
-Our photos also reinforce the best parts of our travel and special events.
-We subconsciously ‘mute’ the bad stuff, and remember the best of it.
-An experience is something that is wonderful while it is happening, but continues to create enjoyment as a result of the happy memories that can last a lifetime.

 Don’t invest in experiences, services or gifts that you can’t afford!
 They may bring a short buzz, but the hangover isn’t worth it.
 Begin to sock away some savings instead, and work towards the peace that financial security brings.